 A well-placed mirror can help add light to a room which doesn’t get much sun, whilst also creating the illusion of more space.
 Or if you’ve chosen to go with fairly neutral shades on walls, windows and furniture, colourful artwork can provide the brightness and interest needed to finish your room.

 Colour-matching your art, lamps and accessories can help bring a room together.
-For example, if you love the shade of blue in a your ‘Ocean Wave’ picture, try to use it in other items.
-An aqua vase on the window sill and a hint of blue in a table or floor lamp can help the finished look of the room.
+For example, if you love the shade of Gold in a your “Golden Sphere” picture, try to use it in other items.
+A gold vase on the window sill and a hint of gold in a table or floor lamp can help the finished look of the room.
 Don’t feel you have to stick to one accent colour either, a touch of orange can help warm up the blue tones you’ve chosen.
 If you want to be bold but didn’t feel you could risk bright colours on your larger items, now is the time to make a splash and add some spice!

 Relax and Enjoy it!